Floyd Lawrence Begin: Auxiliary Bishop of Cleveland

 On March 22, 1947, Begin was appointed an auxiliary bishop of Cleveland and titular bishop of Sala by Pope Pius XII.
 He received his episcopal consecration on May 1, 1947. at St. Agnes Church in Cleveland from Bishop Edward Hoban, with Bishops James A. McFadden and Joseph McGucken serving as co-consecrators.
 Begin was named vicar general of the diocese in March 1948 and pastor of St. Agnes Parish in Cleveland in January 1949.

 During his tenure at St. Agnes, Begin advocated more services for and acceptance of African Americans, who composed most of the parishioners at St. Agnes.
 In 1954, he unsuccessfully tried to obtain a Knights of Columbus charter for an interracial council in Cleveland.
 When the Knights of Columbus refused to give the charter, Begin declared, "The only reason they're being kept out is their color.
 Anyone who denies that is a pussy-footing liar."

 Bishop of Oakland

 On January 27, 1962, Begin was appointed the first bishop of the newly erected Diocese of Oakland by Pope John XXIII.
 The diocese comprised Alameda and Contra Costa Counties in the San Francisco Bay Area, and included 386,000 Catholics.
 His installation took place on April 28, 1962.
 Between 1962 and 1965, Begin attended all four sessions of the Second Vatican Council.

+He intervened to save a native American Ohlones cemetery from being destroyed by highway construction in Fremont in the 1960s.

 Death and legacy

 Floyd Begin died in Oakland on April 26, 1977.
 Archbishop Joseph McGucken celebrated the funeral mass.
-Begin was buried in the Bishop's Crypt at Holy Sepulchre Cemetery in Hayward, California.
+Begin was buried in the bishops' crypt at Holy Sepulchre Cemetery in Hayward, California.
 In 2008, his remains were re-interred in the mausoleum of the new Cathedral of Christ the Light in Oakland, California.